ppy/osu-wiki/news/2020/2020-05-11-mappers-report-april.md

 ### Yuemiao

-Recently making her first appearance in the ranked section with her take on [Mizutama by YUC'e and Nor](https://osu.ppy.sh/beatmapsets/1009290#taiko/2112927),  **[Yuemiao](https://osu.ppy.sh/users/4493348)** shows us that she knows what she's doing.
+Recently making her first appearance in the ranked section with her take on [Mizutama by YUC'e and Nor](https://osu.ppy.sh/beatmapsets/1009290#taiko/2112927),  **::Yuemiao::{ user-id=4493348 }** shows us that she knows what she's doing.

 Perfect execution of different snaps and rhythms along with clean consistency throughout her difficulties makes this map one of the most interesting additions to the ranked section as of late.
 Implementing her own little rhythms with intuitive yet interesting kat placement really shows how good osu!taiko can sound and how it's possible to enhance the song that is mapped when someone knows their craft!